 Accommodation and meals

 Most single students live in study rooms on the main site at Wycliffe Hall.
-Students with families are accommodated off site with full access to the crèche and other student facilities.
+Students with families may be offered accommodation off site and have full access to the crèche and other student facilities.

 Read more on the college website.